 POSC 305, The Political Economy of East and Southeast Asia

 POSC 306, Politics in China

 POSC 307, The Foreign Policy of the People’s Republic of China

 POSC 348, The Rise and Fall of Communism

 POSC 352, U.S. Defense Policy

-POSC 354, Political Economy of Development in Latin America
+POSC 354, Capitalism, the State, and Development in Latin America